microsoft/promptflow/docs/how-to-guides/develop-a-flow/develop-conditional-flow.md

 In Prompt flow, we support control logic by activate config, like if-else, switch.
 Activate config enables conditional execution of nodes within your flow, ensuring that specific actions are taken only when the specified conditions are met.

-This guide will help you learn how to develop a conditional flow using activate config.
+This guide will help you learn how to use activate config to add conditional control to your flow.

 ## Prerequisites

 Please ensure that your promptflow version is greater than `0.1.0b5`.

-## Usage Description
+## Usage

 Each node in your flow can have an associated activate config, specifying when it should execute and when it should bypass.
 If a node has activate config, it will only be executed when the activate condition is met.
 The configuration consists of two essential components:
 - `activate.when`: The condition that triggers the execution of the node.
 It can be based on the outputs of a previous node, or the inputs of the flow.